microsoft/dstoolkit-route-optimization/README.md

 ## Step 2: Partition the Problem

 Given the reduced problem from step 1, we can apply different partition strategies to cut down the problem space.
 The objective here is to make sure each single partition is small enough to solve within a user defined time limit.
 In an ideal case, we hope the partition strategy will not hurt the optimality of the original problem.
-For example, in our route optimization scenario, partitioning the packages by the delivery source will keep the optimality of the original problem:
+For example, in our route optimization scenario, partitioning the items by the delivery source will keep the optimality of the original problem:

 * Packages starting from Source S1: